suryapr1916/suryapr1916/README.md

 recognizing house numbers with models trained in MNIST (and improving their predictions)

 predicting amazon products from unlabelled images using labelled webcam images

-how good are basic ML algorithms for the sentiment analysis task?